RohitMenon120192/portfolio/README.md

 - About the company:

-- We're a pioneering startup in India, specializing in cutting-edge technology for autonomous driving solutions tailored for diverse environments.
-Our focus is primarily on commercial heavy vehicles, with our      platform engineered to excel in chaotic settings.
-Every aspect of our hardware and software is designed to democratize autonomous trucking.
+- Flux Auto is a pioneering Indian startup that specializes in autonomous driving solutions for commercial heavy vehicles, designed to excel in chaotic environments and democratize autonomous trucking.

 - Projects: